ATypescriptEnjoyer/Transmission-Watcher/readme.md

 * I haven't implemented password protection because my transmission client isn't public facing, code will require editing slightly if you need username/password implementation, just edit `config.json` and the appropriate model inside the Models folder, then plug it into the transmission object.
 * This code works for me, your milage may vary, but I have no doubt that your problems will be due to misconfiguration, please make sure your `config.json` and `docker-compose.yml` match your needs.
 * I have the seed ratio check set to 1.3 to ensure positive ratio, and I have a check to see if im the only seeder, and if so to keep seeding until nobody needs the file anymore.
 Feel free to remove this and edit it in `Transmission.cs`.
+* You only need .NET 5.0 to build the code into a release, I could probably dockerise that step but it's not an issue for me.

 Any issues, log an issue and i'll fix it if it's something thats related to the repo.